-Federal transportation legislation requires metropolitan planning organizations to have a continuing, cooperative and comprehensive planning process also known as the 3-C planning process.
-Metropolitan Planning Organizations have many responsibilities but one of the main duties of an MPO is to maintain three required products.
-These products are the Metropolitan Transportation Plan, the Transportation Improvement Program and the Unified Planning Work Program.
-These documents will be detailed below.
+Federal transportation legislation requires MPOs to have a continuing, cooperative and comprehensive planning process also known as the 3-C planning process.
+MPOs have many responsibilities but one of the main duties of an MPO is to maintain three required products.
+These products are the Metropolitan Transportation Plan, the Transportation Improvement

+Program and the Unified Planning Work Program.
+Here are the simplified details of these documents.

-- Metropolitan Transportation Plan The MTP is a long-range planning document with a 20-year projection period.
+- Metropolitan Transportation Plan (MTP) The MTP is a long-range planning document with a 20-year projection period.
 This document provides details on existing and projected transportation goals, objectives, system capabilities, needs, resources and recommendations.
-In summary, the MTP identifies short-term and long-range strategies on how an MPO will address the transportation system.
-This document is updated every 4 or 5 years. - 2.
-Transportation Improvement Program The TIP is the MPO's short-term planning document that consists of highway, transit and non-motorized transportation projects.
+In summary the MTP identifies short-term and long-range strategies on how an MPO will address the transportation system.
+This document is updated every 5 years. - Transportation Improvement Program (TIP) The TIP is the MPO's short-term planning document that consists of highway, transit and non-motorized transportation projects.
 The projects listed in the TIP include ones funded by federal, state and local funds.
-TIP projects are first included in the long-range transportation plan and when funding becomes available, these projects are then programmed in the TIP according to the year that funding is expected to be received.
-The TIP is a four-year document that is usually updated every two years. - 3.
-Unified Planning Work Program The UPWP is a two-year plan that details all of the planning activities the MPO will pursue and complete during the upcoming fiscal year.
-The UPWP contains studies, planning tasks and any special planning projects used by the MPO.
+TIP projects are first included in the MTP and when funding becomes available.
+These projects are then programmed into the TIP according to the year that funding it to be provided, and the project is expected to begin.
+The TIP is a four-year document that is usually updated every two years but possible amended once each quarter. - Unified Planning Work Program (UPWP) The UPWP is a one-year plan that details all the planning activities that the MPO intends to pursue and complete during the upcoming fiscal year.
+The UPWP contains studies, planning tasks and any special planning projects for the MPO.
 Essentially, the UPWP is the planning (operating) budget for the organization.